What are Biofilms?

 They assist us in the biofilms in the gut, respiratory system, urinary tract, mucus membranes of the reproductive tract.

-It is when Lyme Disease and co-infections and strong antibiotics enter the picture that the balanced arrangement in the body can be tipped over the edge into more pathogenic ("bad") biofilm communities.
+It is when Lyme Disease and co-infections and strong antibiotics enter the picture that the balanced arrangement in the body can be tipped over the edge to invite pathogenic biofilm.

 Pathogenic organisms are seen in tissues and blood in various forms and growth phases, meaning organisms are not always strictly limited to the location of the biofilm.

 They can also live outside of it.
 This is why protocols address pathogens throughout the body, including the blood stream, joints, nerve tissue, and brain.

 Within the protective barrier of biofilms pathogens aggregate and multiply, greatly increasing virulence.

-Enzymes and other agents are recommended in Tick Disease protocols to degrade and destabilize the pathogenic biofilm "slime" organism/layer.
+Enzymes and other agents are recommended in Tick Disease protocols to degrade and destabilize the pathogenic biofilm "slime" organism/layer and to degrade the lipoprotein outer surface of the spirochete itself.

 Do organisms live outside the biofilm or are they all inside the biofilm?

 No, they can also live outside the biofilm, too.
-They will seek out and signal one another, however, to accumulate in biofilm.
+They will seek out and signal one another to join in biofilm.

 How do pathogens move to other areas of the body?